xumaple/google-form-response-parser/README.md

 # What is the Google Forms Response Parser (FRP)?
-In using Google Forms for any sort of data collection, oftentimes the native data analyzer provided by Google, adn the excel files that come with it, are not sufficient for analyzing data, especially for combining and viewing/analyzing data from multiple variable perspectives at once.
+In using Google Forms for any sort of data collection, oftentimes the native data analyzer provided by Google, and the excel files that come with it, are not sufficient for analyzing data, especially for combining and viewing/analyzing data from multiple variable perspectives at once.

 FRP attempts to make analyzing data easier by taking in either the Google-Form output excel sheet or a native Form-editing web link (coming soon!) and graphing that data in easy-to-configure ways using python's matplotlib.